Rainymood/rainymood.github.io/_pages/about.md

 My name is Jan Meppe and it is my mission to **change the way that people learn**.

-To fulfill that mission, I currently work as a machine learning engineer at an education startup called [Snappet](https://www.snappet.org/).
+To work on that mission I currently work at [Snappet](https://www.snappet.org/), an edtech startup where I'm leading the machine learning platform infrastructure team.

-Before that, I worked as a data science consultant for [Cognizant](https://en.wikipedia.org/wiki/Cognizant).
+Before that, I worked as a data science consultant for the global IT consulting firm [Cognizant](https://en.wikipedia.org/wiki/Cognizant).

-I build machine learning systems at scale in [Python](https://www.python.org/) and [AWS](https://aws.amazon.com/).
+Interested in working with me?
+View my resume [here](/assets/cv/2024-03-28-jan-meppe-resume.pdf).

 💡 New here?
 Go to [**Start Here**]({% link _pages/start.md %}) to view a curated list of my favourite posts organised by theme!
 {: .notice--info}

-Interested in working with me?
-View my resume [here](/assets/cv/2024-03-28-jan-meppe-resume.pdf).
+I love building and scaling machine learning systems in [Python](https://www.python.org/) and [AWS](https://aws.amazon.com/) and in my spare time I'm learning a bit of [Rust](https://www.rust-lang.org).

+I am interested in and hence write about the following four things:
+- **Machine learning system design**: How do we design and build great (machine learning) systems?
+- **Software**: How do we build great software?
+- **Learning**: How do we learn and get better at learning?
+- **Product**: How do we build great digital products?

+Next to that, my blog is a collection of short personal rants and sometimes informative how-to guides, so feel free to browse around!

+Otherwise you can also  browse by [tag]({% link _pages/tag-archive.md %}), browse the [grid]({% link _pages/year-archive-wide-grid.md %}), view the [archive]({% link _pages/year-archive.md %}), or search in the top right.

 ## I wrote some popular tech blog articles